-- Use of herbicides based on aminopyralid, dicamba, triclopyr, fluroxypyr, etc., will give season long control plus a wide range of common grassland weeds. - Where clover is of consequence Eagle or Prospect may be applied.
+- Use of herbicides based on aminopyralid, dicamba, triclopyr, fluroxypyr, etc., will give at least season long control (possibly 2-3 years significant reduction in numbers and re-growth of docks) plus a wide range of common grassland weeds. - Where clover is of consequence Eagle or Prospect may be applied.
 These products do not harm clover but Prospect may have some effect on the constituent grasses in the sward.
 These are best applied in good growth conditions and will give season long control.
-Eagle has label clearance for dock control on grassland, at the 40-60 g/ha rate, 60 g/ha being the full recommended rate for docks.
-The higher rate should be used where the infestation is high or the docks have a well-established tap root.
+Use highest label rates where rootstocks are well established.

-Recent Teagasc trials have shown that longer term (up to 4 years) control of docks can be achieved by applying a suitable herbicide (e.g. Starane2 @1.5 I/ha) onto small docks shortly after re-seeding.
+Recent Teagasc trials have shown that longer term (up to 5 years) control of docks can be achieved by applying a suitable herbicide (e.g. Starane2 @1.5 l/ha) onto small docks shortly after re-seeding.
 By applying the herbicide at this stage of the docks development, facilitates almost complete elimination of the docks.
-The trials have also shown that docks that emerge in the following years rarely establish due to competition from the grass.
+The trials have also shown that docks that emerge in the following years rarely establish due to competition from the grass - basically the grass (chlorophyll) absorbs sunlight (far infra-red part of spectrum) thus the dock seed does not get the correct light signal to germinate.